 If there is a time lag between the time you place your order and the moment it is executed, your order may not be executed at the price you expected.

 Ensure your internet signal strength is sufficient before trading.

-The Terms and Policies section of the Tradefair website contains important information regarding your account.
+The Terms and Policies section of our website www.forex.com/ie contains important information regarding your account.
 You should ensure that you are familiar with all the terms and policies that apply to your account.

-The Market Information Sheets contain additional information on trading a CFD on an underlying equity.
+Our Market Information Sheets contain additional information on trading a CFD.
 These can be found on the trading platform.